rezarinaldi/devscale-nextjs-template/README.md

 ## Getting Started

+1. Use as template or clone this repo:

-- Create project with template
+- Create project with template.

 ```bash
 npx create-next-app@latest -e git@github.com:rezarinaldi/devscale-nextjs-template.git